 - Online students are required to review materials provided by teachers for classes that are outside of the time zone requirement.
 This could include watching recordings of class (if applicable), homework assignments, or other asynchronous engagement as determined by the teacher.

-The school will return to using its typical numeric grading system, which will include the publishing of interim grade reports and the recording of formal numerical grades at the conclusion of each trimester.
+The school uses a standard numeric grading system, which will include the publishing of interim grade reports and the recording of formal numerical grades at the conclusion of each trimester.
 The Academic Office will consider any special circumstances that might arise, related either to the coronavirus, or to particular issues of attendance or academic performance that might emerge as a result of the remote learning system.
 Families with concerns about their personal circumstances and the grading structure should contact Greg Tuleja in the Academic Office.
 The office also retains its usual ability to shift students to a Pass/Fail system if they are unable to meet the outlined attendance requirements, either in person or online.

 Remote Learning Technology